 Where should we publish our feedback policy?

-We recommend publishing a full, in depth version of your policy on your knowledge base.
-Then taking relevant sections for your marketing materials, Receptive announcements, blog posts, etc.
+We recommend publishing a full, in-depth version of your policy on your knowledge base.
+Then take out relevant sections for your marketing materials, Receptive announcements, blog posts, etc.

 Product Feedback Policy Template

 You can use this template as the starting point for your own Product Feedback Policy.

 Here at [NAME OF YOUR ORGANIZATION], we take product feedback extremely seriously.

 We believe that listening to our customers, team members and prospects - by taking their ideas on board - is a sure-fire way to build a better product.

 We use your feedback to identify the most important features, ideas, pain points, and opportunities so that you can get more value from our product as efficiently as possible.

 [DESCRIBE YOUR PROCESS HERE.
 Include images where appropriate.
 If you give customers access to Receptive, show an image of the link/button or widget you have installed so they know what to look for]